ciar4n/themeglobe/content/theme/rockettheme-koleti.md

 pricing:
   - Paid

-archetype:
-  - Advocate
+tags:
-  - Intellectual
+  - Education
-  - Visionary
+  - Magazine

 description: Koleti brings a new generation of web design to your campus.
 ---